ThePhD/ThePhD.github.io/_posts/2022-10-12-the-c-c++-api-landscape.markdown

 You can copy-and-paste all of my criticisms for simdutf onto this one, as well as all my praises.
 Short, simple, sweet API, has an explicit opt-in for unchecked behavior (using a `namespace` to do this is a nice flex), and makes it clear what is on offer.
 As a side benefit, it also includes an `utf8::iterator` and an `utf16::iterator` classes to do iterator and view-like stuff with, which can help cover a pretty vast set of functionality that the basic functions cannot provide.

 It goes without saying that extensibility is not built into this package, but it will be fun to test its speed.
 The way errors are handled are done by the user, which means that custom error handling / replacement / etc. can be done.
-Of course, just like simdutf, it thinks input iterator returns are for losers, so there's no telling where exactly the error might be in e.g. a UTF-16 sequence or something to that effect.
+Of course, just like simdutf, it thinks input iterator returns are for losers, so there's no telling where exactly the error might be in e.g. an UTF-16 sequence or something to that effect.
 However, for ease-of-use, utf8cpp also includes a `utf8::replace_invalid` function to replace bad UTF-8 sequences with a replacement character sequence.
 It also has `utf8::find_valid`, so you can scan for bad things in-advance and either remove/replace/eliminate them in a given object yourself.